Sandford Lock: Sandford Lasher

 Sandford Lasher, or weir, is on the left bank well upstream of Sandford Lock.
 The pool below the weir has been notorious since the 19th century because of the number of individuals who have drowned there.

-Weirs, like the one at Sandford Lasher, generate powerful currents that can trap and hold a victim (and often attempted rescuers) underwater at the base of the structure; hence their reputation as "drowning machines".
+Weirs, like the one at Sandford Lasher, generate powerful circulating currents that can hold a victim (and often attempted rescuers) underwater at the base of the structure; hence their reputation as "drowning machines".

 Henry Fawcett, a student of University College, Oxford, drowned while swimming in May 1833.
-John Richardson Currer, brother of Charles Savile Roundell and student of Balliol College, Oxford drowned in February 1840 while attempting to row a skiff through the lasher pool.
+In February 1840, John Richardson Currer, brother of Charles Savile Roundell and student of Balliol College, Oxford drowned in a boating accident, he was with Stephen Cave when their boat was swamped.
+Cave got safety while Currier was swept into the lasher pool and drowned.

+In November 1852, William Howe, a Commoner at Jesus College drowned as Sandford.
+He and two other students of the same college where boating near the lasher when their boat overturned and filled with water.
+Howe was carried into the lasher, possibly already unconscious, while his companions managed to swim to the river bank.

 A 16-year-old pupil of the Cowley Diocesan School, Edward John Templar, the son of the Vicar of Great Coxwell, drowned on 21 May 1864 after diving into the water and saving the life of another boy, a non-swimmer who had accidentally fallen into the weirpool.
 Clarence Sinclair Collier, a 19-year-old student of Balliol College, drowned in June 1879.
 He and another student were boating above the weir, but the boat overturned and both they and the boat were carried by the current over the weir and into the lasher pool, where Collier drowned.
 He is commemorated by a memorial on the wall of the antechapel at Baliol College.